 - • Year of Running 2014

-Best new piece of running gear: I can only think of three new pieces of running gear purchased in 2021: Garmin Forerunner 235 (affiliate link), Altra Escalante running shoes (affiliate link), and turkey capris (affiliate link).
-Of those three items, my new shoes are by far my best new piece of running gear – I was simply upgrading my watch to a heart rate version and I could have worn any other capris in the turkey trot.
-My shoes stand out as the best purchase because as I’ve gotten older, my feet have become more finicky and it’s hard to find running shoes that don’t hurt the arthritic bone at the base of my big toe (Hallux rigidus).
+Best new piece of running gear: I can only think of one new piece of running gear purchased in 2022, replacement Altra Escalante running shoes (affiliate link).
+As I’ve gotten older, my feet have become more finicky and it’s hard to find running shoes that don’t hurt the arthritic bone at the base of my big toe (Hallux rigidus).
 With a larger toe box, the Altra make my feet happy and I’m glad I stumbled upon them last year.

 As with the previous year, I focused more on cycling and got my long-distance cardio fix in by spending time in the saddle while not pounding my joints.
-Cycling became the perfect compliment to my two to three short runs per week.
+Cycling has become the perfect compliment to my shorter and less-frequent runs.

 If you could sum up your year in a couple of words what would they be?
 Cross training pays off!

-After an injury kept me sidelined for much longer than expected last year, I was determined to train smart and not reinjure myself.
+2022 found me doing lots of cross training with strength training, cycling, and walking.
+Running felt good, but only because I didn’t overdo it.
 By adding cycling into my cardio mix, I was able to enjoy pushing my physical limits without the unnecessary pounding running puts on my spine.

-- • Focusing just on fitness and meeting your fitness goals, how was your 2021?
+- • Focusing just on fitness and meeting your fitness goals, how was your 2022? ~ Can’t complain!

-- • Have you planned your 2022 racing calendar?
+- • Have you planned your 2023 racing calendar?
 If so, which race are you most looking forward to running? ~ Other than next year’s turkey trot, there are no races that I’m absolutely certain I’ll do.
 Time will tell if a bike ride with friends might take precedent over a race staple.

 Disclaimer: This post contains affiliate links which means if you click on the blue product link and then make a purchase, I will receive a small commission for referring you.
 You will pay no more or less for the product; however, Amazon will show their gratitude for my referral by paying me.